Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 The Hunter equivalent to manic laughter rang through the mind-net, flickered, and abruptly cut out.

 Strategic analysis.
 The Flensing-Brood was badly depleted, and in need of a new Alpha.
 Its remaining planetary forces consisted of a few dozen scattered Betas, a few hundred beleaguered Gammas, and a healthy supply of virtually worthless Deltas and New-Spawn.
-Far from extinct...but its usefulness as a fighting force was spent for now.
+Far from extinct... but its usefulness as a fighting force was spent for now.
 The Alpha-of-Alphas ordered the Flensing-Brood to withdraw to secure territory far from the enemy beachhead and replenish themselves.

 Other, less prestigious broods had spent the battle so far maneuvering for containment.
 Many were chafing to engage the deathworlders.
 They would get their chance.
 Their Alphas understood that though the Flensing-Brood had been honored with first taste of the meat, there was plenty more to come.